avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ## Disabled

-When you need to prevent the user from editing a field, the `readonly` option will render it as `disabled` on **Create** and **Edit** views.
+When you need to prevent the user from editing a field, the `disabled` option will render it as `disabled` on **Create** and **Edit** views.
 This does not, however, prevent the user from enabling the field in the DOM and send an arbitrary value to the database.

 ```ruby
 field :name, as: :text, disabled: true